thecodework/hand-gesture/README.md

 - At the beginning detecting fingers were difficult, We changes our landrmarks values and logics to detect the finger and follow this [documentation](https://gist.github.com/TheJLifeX/74958cc59db477a91837244ff598ef4a) from there we find ideas to detect finger using hand gesture.

 ## What we tried to do but did not succeed?
-- We tried to remove Camera preview to detect the finger but after removing preview we are not able to detect finger and we failed in this idea.
-At the end we reduce the size of preview.
+- We tried to remove Camera preview to detect the finger but after removing preview we are not able to detect finger so we have tos how camera preview.
+At the end we reduce the size of camera preview.

 ## What are our future plan regarding the development of project?
-- Our future planning  about this project is to move the objects using touchless hand gesture.
+- Our future planning about this project is to control our smartphone using touchless hand gesture.